Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images

 \subsection{Results and Interpretations}

 We conduct data analysis in two settings.
 The first is a complete-time setting in which the full time series of $T = 176$ fMRI signals for each subject are preserved.
-The second is a collapse/compressed setting in which time series of fMRI signals are aggregated by the $T = 3$ experiment phases and the averages of fMRI signals are used for subsequent analysis.
+Each subject's functional PC projection coefficients at each of the $176$ time points are calculated by projecting the mean-subtracted fMRI signals on the estimated functional PCs.
+The second setting is a compressed setting in which the subjects' time series of fMRI signals are averaged by the $T = 3$ experiment phases prior to estimating the functional PC projection coefficients.